Jump to section

 Now, the question we have to ask is: how do we know what to set equal to u each time, and what to set equal to dv?
 This decision is where the difficulty lies for many students.
 If you have a strong intuition for what's easiest to integrate and what's easiest to differentiate, you can denote u as the term you'd rather differentiate and dv as the term you'd rather integrate.

-Logarithmic functions: such as lnx, log3(x), etc.
+L stands for logarithmic functions: such as lnx, log3(x), etc.

-Inverse trigonometric functions: such as arcsin(x), arctan(x), etc.
+I stands for inverse trigonometric functions: such as arcsin(x), arctan(x), etc.

-Algebraic functions: such as x, x2, 4x3, etc.
+A stands for algebraic functions: such as x, x2, 4x3, etc.

-Trigonometric functions: such as sin(x), cos(x), etc.
+T stands for trigonometric functions: such as sin(x), cos(x), etc.

-Exponential functions: such as ex, 4x, etc.
+E stands for exponential functions: such as ex, 4x, etc.

-To remember the formula for integration by parts, it might be helpful to use another mnemonic device.
-One popular choice for remembering the right-hand side of the integration by parts formula is “ultraviolet voodoo,” where “ultraviolet” corresponds to uv and “voodoo” corresponds to ∫vdu.
-A well-liked mnemonic for Spanish speakers is, “Un día vi una vaca vestida de uniforme.”
+A mnemonic for Spanish speakers is, “Un día vi una vaca vestida de uniforme.”
 With this device, un ( u ) día vi ( dv ) represents the left-side of the integration by parts formula, and una ( u ) vaca ( v ) vestida ( v ) de uniforme (du) represents the right-hand side.
-The integration by parts formula is included again below for your reference.
 Can you think of any other mnemonic devices?

-∫udv=uv−∫vdu More Examples of Integration by Parts
+∫udv=uv−∫vdu Integration by Parts Examples

-Let's work through a few more examples together.
+Let's work through the following integrals together.

 1. Evaluate ∫xsin(x)dx.